 Food breakfast is a sensational buffet in our Po Delta Hotel.
 Homemade bread, jams and tarts are included as part of the feast, as well as a choice of meats, cheeses, home-grown fresh fruits, eggs, fruit juice, tea and coffee.
 Picnic lunches are provided on Sunday, Monday and Tuesday, and include a variety of excellent local produce (the family owners produce a huge range of jams, condiments, sweetmeats and cakes) plus soft drinks.
 Evening meals are generally local dishes, with vegetables and aromatic herbs coming from the hotel’s organic garden.
 The introductory buffet often features up to two dozen home-made vegetable dishes as a sumptuous dinner begins!
 The food during this part of the trip is exceptional!
 You can see properties similar to the one we use on this website: www.agriturismo.it/en/

 In Venice, breakfast is a good quality buffet with lots of choice.
-No other meals are included here, though Kevin will be on hand to recommend eating places to you.
+No other meals are included here, though your Guide will recommend eating places to you.

-Walking The holiday is not strenuous.
+Walking The birding part of this holiday is not strenuous.
 Leisurely walking, very occasionally over moderately rough terrain, is the only physical requirement.
 Venice can be hard on the feet, so plan to use your waterbus ticket!

 Weather There can be surprising variations in temperature.
 Direct sunlight can send the thermometer above 25C, though 15 – 20C is more usual.
 Minimum temperatures may be about 10C during daytime, and winds can be cool.
 Venice can be wet, though floods are not expected in April.

-Insects biting insects may be encountered, depending on the weather the weeks before.
+Insects biting insects may be encountered, depending on the weather.
 Bring a good repellent just in case.

 Group size is restricted to 12 clients maximum.

 Flights are by scheduled airline, from London Gatwick.
-We may be able to offer flight arrangements from another airport and/or quote without flights so you can make your own arrangements.
-If you wish to add an extension either before or after your holiday, please contact us and we will be happy to arrange this for you.
+We may be able to offer flight arrangements from another airport and/or quote without flights.
+If you wish to add an extension either before or after your holiday, please contact us and we will be happy to arrange for you.

 What's included in your holiday price:

-* return scheduled flight from London – Bologna, Venice - London, airport taxes, baggage and hand luggage up to airline-included limit.
+* return scheduled flight from London – Bologna, Venice - London, airport taxes, baggage and hand luggage up to airline ticket-included limit.

 * airport transfers, ground transportation, accommodation and meals as specified.